willemhelmet/vibecode-fridays-08-29/double_dactyl_generator/README.md

 A Double Dactyl is a humorous poetic form with strict rules:
 - Two stanzas of four lines each
-- First three lines of each stanza are dactylic (stressed-unstressed-unstressed)
+- First three lines of each stanza are dactylic dimeter (stressed-unstressed-unstressed-stressed-unstressed-unstressed)
-- Fourth line of each stanza is a single dactyl followed by a stressed syllable
+- Fourth line of each stanza is a choriamb (stressed-unstressed-unstressed-stressed)
 - First line of first stanza must be a nonsense phrase
-- Second line of first stanza must be a name (person, place, or thing)
+- Second line of first stanza must be a proper noun
 - Sixth line must be a single word
-- All lines must rhyme with their corresponding lines in the other stanza
+- Lines four and eight must rhyme

 ## The Agents